Parental alienation syndrome — understanding the pattern, the research, and what it means for your family

 What is parental alienation syndrome?

 Parental Alienation Syndrome (PAS) is a term coined by child psychiatrist Dr Richard Gardner in 1985.
 It describes a pattern in which a child — usually during a custody dispute — campaigns to reject a previously loved parent without legitimate justification.
 Gardner identified eight behavioural signs and three severity levels.
-The modern field has largely moved to the broader term "parental alienation" (PA), with the Bernet Five-Factor Model (2020) now serving as the diagnostic standard.
+The modern field has largely moved to the broader term "parental alienation" (PA), with the Bernet & Greenhill Five-Factor Model (2022) now serving as the diagnostic standard.

 Is parental alienation syndrome in the DSM-5?

 No. PAS is not listed in the DSM-5 or DSM-5-TR.
 The closest code is V61.20 (Z62.820) — "Parent-Child Relational Problem."
 In the ICD-11, the relevant code is QE52.0 — "Caregiver-child relationship problem."
 The WHO has stated that parental alienation "is not a health care term."
-However, the phenomenon is widely recognised by researchers and courts, and the Bernet Five-Factor Model provides a structured identification framework.
+However, the phenomenon is widely recognised by researchers and courts, and the Bernet & Greenhill Five-Factor Model (2022) provides a structured identification framework.
 See the full diagnostic status section above.

 What are the 8 signs of parental alienation syndrome?